How co-creation has changed in 2021 and how it will change in the future

 “As the internet of things (IOT) develops, it can bring very interesting solutions to the markets that can bridge the gap between the classroom and the digital tool.
 Think about self-recording whiteboards and a camera that converts post-it notes into editable text.
 Solutions like this could be directly plugged into a tool such as Howspace.”

 Co-creation is one interesting dimension of organizational learning.
-If you want to learn more about organizational learning and how to make it successful in a digital setting, check out our eBook.
+If you want to learn more about organizational learning and how to make it successful in a digital setting, check out our free guide.